mixophrygian/ct-blog/tasks.md

 #Project Roadmap
 6/3:

-  -fix redux saga warnings (see console)
+  -restore pagination
+  -fix auth0 mismatched state bugs
-  -show user a prompt when inheriting orphaned entries from localstorage -affiliate user id to auth0 account as meta data -set up authenticated calls to mysql api with auth_token for all of the calls that get made to the DB
+  -affiliate user id to auth0 account as meta data -set up authenticated calls to mysql api with auth_token for all of the calls that get made to the DB

+  x-show user a prompt when inheriting orphaned entries from localstorage x-fix redux saga warnings (see console) x-enforce entries are listed in chronological order

 6/2: